China's COVID-19 vaccine production capacity may cover 40% of population by mid-2021: disease control head

 China, which has approved four locally developed vaccines for general public use, has not disclosed how many doses it is actually making.

-Sinovac Biotech said early this week its production capacity of the firm’s two-dose vaccine CoronaVac could hit 2 billion doses by June.
+Sinovac Biotech said early this week that annual production capacity of the firm’s two-dose vaccine CoronaVac could hit 2 billion doses by June.

 A Wuhan-based unit of China National Pharmaceutical Group (Sinopharm) is running a facility that can churn out as many as 100 million doses of its vaccine a year, while a Beijing-based subsidiary of Sinopharm has an annual capacity of 1 billion doses of a separate product.
 Both Sinopharm units’ vaccines require two doses.